The United Kingdom £1 Coin

 Milled |

 The United Kingdom coinage is kept under constant review.
-By 1980 it had become apparent that with the general decline in purchasing power, the £1 unit of currency was more appropriate to a coin than a banknote.
-The note was in constant use on average lasting only nine months, whereas a coin can last as long as forty years or more and with the growth in the vending industry it was felt that a coin would be more useful.
+By 1980, it had become apparent, that with the general decline in purchasing power, the £1 unit of currency was more appropriate to a coin than a banknote.
+The note was in constant use and, on average, each note only lasted nine months.
+A coin can last 40 years or more and, with the growth in the vending industry, it was felt that a coin would be more useful.

-After consultation with many groups including retailers and special interest groups, the Government announced on 31 July 1981 that a new £1 coin that was to be issued on 21 April 1983.
+After consultation with many groups, including retailers and special interest groups, the government announced on 31 July 1981 that a new £1 coin was to be issued on 21 April 1983.

-To make it easy to identify, the £1 coin is thicker than other coins while the 'yellow' colour allowed it to stand out from the cupro-nickel 'silver' coins already in circulation.
-The weight of the coin was decided largely on the grounds of cost and the need to allow for higher denomination coins in due course.
+To make it easy to identify, the round £1 coin was thicker than other coins, while its 'yellow' colour allowed it to stand out from the cupro-nickel 'silver' coins already in circulation.
+The weight of the coin was largely decided based on cost and the need to allow for higher denomination coins in due course.

-The reverse designs represent the United Kingdom and its four constituent parts - Scotland, Wales, Northern Ireland and England.
-The first series of designs took floral emblems as its theme, while the second series was heraldic in approach
+The reverse designs of the round £1 coin represent the United Kingdom and its four constituent parts:- Scotland, Wales, Northern Ireland and England.
+The first series of designs took floral emblems as its theme, while the second series was heraldic.

 The £1 coin is legal tender for any amount.